 - being exposed to cigarette smoke

-- being exposed to crowded environments, such as daycare centers, where the virus may be present
+- being in crowded places where the virus may be present, such as daycare centers

 Common risk factors for bronchiolitis obliterans in adults are:

-- working conditions that present exposure to dangerous chemicals
+- working conditions that expose you to dangerous chemicals

 - a heart, lung, or bone marrow transplant